 If left untreated, adolescents will self-medicate.
 There is a 100% increased risk of substance abuse among this group of teens.

 The sequence generally begins with tobacco and alcohol, turns to marijuana, then moves to cocaine, changing quickly from use to abuse.
 Because cocaine creates focus in the ADHD brain, a teenager who self-medicates with cocaine will become calm and centered enough to read a book or concentrate on a task.
-Why wouldn’t he want to continue using cocaine?
+Why wouldn’t he want to continue using it?

 Of course, adolescents who are taking prescription medication for their ADHD are not immune to substance use.
 However, in research studies, treated teens become indistinguishable from their typical peers; in other words, they behave like other curious adolescents.
 These teens may or may not experiment with drugs, but if they do, they are not doing it to meet a neurobiological need.